IsaacKanyili161/MS-Excel-Analysing-Sales-and-Customer-Purcahasing-Behaviour/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 ![](https://github.com/IsaacKanyili161/Sales-Analysis-Mzalendo-Coffee-Marketers/blob/070bc08bdc360fb575993a8130d0c7ffb12addbd/Sales%20Growth%20-%20Coffee%20Type%20and%20Country.png)

 On closer inspection, I noticed that the United Kingdom registered a decline in sales since 2021 and not only in 2022 like Ireland and United States.
 All four of the coffee types marketed by MCM registered a sales decline from 2021.
-Additionally, **no sales** were made for the Robusta coffee type in 2022.This appears as "#NULL!" in the pivot table above.
+Additionally, **no sales** were made in the United Kingdom for the Robusta coffee type in 2022.This appears as "#NULL!" in the pivot table above.

 These findings showed a worrying trend in the United Kingdom which needs to be investigated further to ensure the trend does not persist.